willdurand/willdurand.github.io/_posts/2022-05-03-developing-firefox-in-firefox-with-gitpod.md

 strong alternative for other contributors as well.
 Then, _mayyybe_ I could start a conversation about it internally in the (far) future.

-Note that this isn't a novel idea, [Jan Keromnes][jan] was already working on a similar tool called ["Janitor" for Mozilla needs in 2015][yt-janitor].
+Note that this isn't a novel idea, Jan Keromnes was already working on a similar tool called ["Janitor" for Mozilla needs in 2015][yt-janitor].

 ## Firefox development with Gitpod = ❤️